DevoInc/python-mlmodelmanager-client/docs/source/user_guide/downloaders.rst

 Example AWS S3 Bucket Downloader
 --------------------------------

-This is example of how to customize the behavior of the client on downloading the model files.
+This is an example of how to customize the behavior of the client on downloading the model files.
 Let's implement a AWS S3 Bucket downloader.

 .. code-block::